Eight Forest Lane

 Spicy Pork and Peanut Noodles

 These spicy pork and peanut noodles come together in 20 minutes and are the perfect easy weeknight dinner.
-Made with pork mince and a 4 ingredient sweet, sticky flavourful sauce, this meal comes together quicker than you can order takeaway – and tastes so much better!
+Made with pork mince and a simple sweet, sticky flavourful sauce, this meal comes together quicker than you can order takeaway – and tastes so much better!

 5 from 6 votes